Irish Pension Records – Census Search Forms

 Surprisingly, the website doesn't provide a summary of what its database holds.
 A few years ago it held substantical collections of records for counties Antrim, Armagh, Down, Fermanagh, Galway, Kerry, Kilkenny, Kings, Leitrim and Tyrone, and a few more for counties Limerick, Waterford and Donegal.
 By Autumn 2013 the geographical spread seems to have extended, and the site says it now holds 200,000 records.

 3. Free online access to 'Irish pension records'

-The collection of 'census search forms' held by the National Archives of Ireland has been digitised and should shortly be uploaded to the NAI's free-to-view Genealogy website.
-This is expected to happen before Christmas 2013.
-The same records will also be made available free of charge on FamilySearch and FindMyPast Ireland.
-This collection is separate to those held by PRONI.
+The collection of 'census search forms' held by the National Archives of Ireland has been digitised and is available free of charge on the NAI's free-to-view Genealogy website.
+The same records are also available free of charge on FamilySearch and FindMyPast Ireland.
+The collection is separate to those held by PRONI.

 See my personal selection of the very best free online databases for Irish genealogy research.
 Click image.